osalabs/phpminiadmin/README.md

 **Recommended:** For additional security you may edit phpminiadmin.php file and set some password (see `$ACCESS_PWD` variable)

 ### Dependencies
+phpminiadmin prefers PDO if the `pdo_mysql` driver is present.

+Otherwise, if PDO is not available - `mysqli` must be enabled.
-The only required php extension is `mysqli`.
-Therefore if you got a white screen install it:
+If you encounter a white screen install/enable it:

-`sudo apt-get install php-mysql` on Debian or enable `extension=php_mysqli.dll` in php.ini on Windows
+  - `sudo apt-get install php-mysql` on Debian
+  - or enable `extension=php_mysqli.dll` in php.ini on Windows
+  - restart your webserver

 ## Config file (optional)